tckmn/tockman/pre/blog/gizmos-boardgame.md

 in the hopes that you can find the double red→X card.
 More concretely,
-the tier 3s are quite asymmetric, so you might want to know e.g. that the only 8 point cards are black and blue (if you absolutely need 8 points on the last turn to win), or that the color with the most 4-cost early game utility is yellow.
+the tier 3s are quite asymmetric, so you might want to know e.g. that the only 8 point cards are black and yellow (if you absolutely need 8 points on the last turn to win), or that the color with the most 4-cost early game utility is yellow.